alibabacloudkorea/ACKC/MS Ignite Tour 20200122.md

 In ML DevOps session, pipelines and pipeline endpoints(for result set) were mainly presented out of several resources in machine learning development lifecycle.
 ![](https://github.com/rnlduaeo/alibaba/blob/master/6.JPG?raw=true)

+There are several terms when we talk about ML such as datasets registered for ML process, experiments for already trained sets, pipelines for
 ![](https://github.com/rnlduaeo/alibaba/blob/master/7.JPG?raw=true)

 ![](https://github.com/rnlduaeo/alibaba/blob/master/8.JPG?raw=true)